Australian Cattle Dog

-The Australian Cattle Dog (ACD), or simply Cattle Dog, is a breed of herding dog originally developed in Australia for droving cattle over long distances across rough terrain.
+The Australian Cattle Dog, or simply Cattle Dog, is a breed of herding dog developed in Australia for droving cattle over long distances across rough terrain.
 This breed is a medium-sized, short-coated dog that occurs in two main colour forms.
 It has either red or black hair distributed fairly evenly through a white coat, which gives the appearance of a "red" or "blue" dog.

 As with dogs from other working breeds, the Australian Cattle Dog is energetic and intelligent with an independent streak.
 It responds well to structured training, particularly if it is interesting and challenging.
 It was originally bred to herd by biting, and is known to nip running children.
 It forms a strong attachment to its owners, and can be protective of them and their possessions.
 It is easy to groom and maintain, requiring little more than brushing during the shedding period.
-The most common health problems are deafness and progressive blindness (both hereditary conditions) and accidental injury; otherwise, it is a robust breed with a lifespan of 12 to 16 years.
+The most common health problems are deafness and progressive blindness (both hereditary conditions) and accidental injury.

-In the 19th century, New South Wales cattle farmer Thomas Hall crossed the dogs used by drovers in his parents' home county, Northumberland, with dingoes he had tamed.
-The resulting dogs were known as Halls Heelers.
-After Hall's death in 1870, the dogs became available beyond the Hall family and their associates.
-They were subsequently developed into two modern breeds: the Australian Cattle Dog and the Australian Stumpy Tail Cattle Dog.
-Robert Kaleski, who wrote the first standard for the breed, was influential in its development.
+This particular breed originated from nineteenth century crosses between British herding dogs and the native Dingo, either producing a compact, muscular animal with a broad skull and short muzzle (selective breeding), built for intense drive and control of cattle, which later, in the early twentieth century, branched out a more refined strain.
+These early working dogs were bred solely for function and require high levels of activity and mental stimulation, making them unsuitable for sedentary home life.
+A new strain emerged in the early twentieth century through the introduction of Dalmatian and Kelpie bloodlines, creating a steadier temperament and a type better suited as both worker and companion.
+From this period the breed became known as the Australian Cattle Dog as it was exported worldwide due to its popularity as a worker.

-The first domestic dogs to arrive in Australia came with the First Fleet in 1788 and later convict fleets.
-A thriving stray dog population soon grew.
-Some of the strays, those with stock work potential, found home with the free settler, George Hall.
-Thomas Hall, a son of George, developed them into working dogs of excellence.
-Robert Kaleski, who wrote the first standard for the breed, called Hall's dogs Halls Heelers.
-The Halls Heelers were later developed into the two modern breeds, Australian Cattle Dog and Australian Stumpy Tail Cattle Dog.
+It remains important for prospective owners everywhere to understand that both the older working strain and the later companion strain still exist, and that careful research should be done before adoption to ensure the dog’s temperament and energy level are well matched to the planned context for its use.
+The breed is also employed successfully as a guide and assistance dog for people with disabilities, though it still requires substantial physical and mental stimulation to maintain a healthy balance.

-Australian Cattle Dog has been nicknamed a "Red Heeler" or "Blue Heeler" on the basis of its colouring and practice of moving reluctant cattle by nipping at their heels.
-Dogs from a line bred in Queensland, Australia, which were successful at shows and at stud in the 1940s, were called "Queensland Heelers" to differentiate them from lines bred in New South Wales; this nickname is now occasionally applied to any Australian Cattle Dog.
+The Australian Cattle Dog has been nicknamed a "Red Heeler" or "Blue Heeler" on the basis of its colouring and practice of moving reluctant cattle by nipping at their heels.
+The nickname "Queensland Heeler" may have originated in a popular booklet, published in Victoria.